Top Drone Package Delivery Projects Around the World

 Around the world there are a growing number of projects that are moving us ever closer to the day when we will be getting our packages via air.
 Want a chicken sandwich and a doughnut?
 Place the order online and a few minutes later a drone will arrive with your order.
 Or make it a pizza instead.
 These are what 7-Eleven, Domino’s, and other companies are experimenting with.
-DHL, Posti and Swiss Post are looking at small package delivery options and eCommerce sites like Amazon and Rakuten and testing delivery methods.
+UPS, Airbus, DHL, Posti and Swiss Post are looking at small package delivery options and eCommerce sites like Amazon and Rakuten are testing delivery systems.

 Of the designs being tested the two methods are a) land and detach package and b) from-air lower package to ground.
 Each has its merits, however, the consideration for lowering the package for direct home delivery means the drone will not land in a consumer’s back yard, garden or driveway, which may be a potentially dangerous situation.
 Instead, the drone would remain in the sky and at a safe height and on-demand lower the package via cables.

-The following are 10 drone delivery projects from around the world.
+The following are some of the top drone delivery projects from around the world.

 In July 2016 7‑Eleven and Flirtey announced that they had completed the first fully autonomous drone delivery to a customer’s residence in order to advance research toward integrating drones into the U.S. airspace.
 The delivery was the first time a U.S. customer has received a package to their home via drone.